 How the DP compares to other qualifications

-The Chicago Postsecondary Transition Project studied post-secondary outcomes and experiences of 18,075 students from 12 high schools throughout the city that offered the DP, mostly serving low income, racially diverse students.
-DP graduates, compared to similar non-DP graduates, were not only more likely to enrol in university, but also more likely to enrol in selective universities, to stay enrolled, and to perform better throughout their studies.
+The Chicago Postsecondary Transition project studied postsecondary outcomes and experiences of 18,075 students from 12 high schools throughout the city that offered the DP, mostly serving low-income, racially diverse students.
+Compared to similar non-DP students, students who participated in the DP were more likely to enroll in university, to enroll in selective universities, to stay enrolled, and to perform better in their postsecondary education.

 AP (Advanced placement)

-A 2015 study by the Educational Policy Improvement Center revealed that students viewed AP only as a means only to obtain college credit in high school, while the DP is considered a holistic programme that develops strong life-long learners.
-Compared with Advanced Placement, research shows that IB programme graduates from the University of Virginia were more likely to indicate they felt prepared for college-level coursework involving research and found their research skills to be important to future success.
+A study by the Educational Policy Improvement Center (EPIC) revealed that students generally viewed AP as a means to obtain college credit in high school, while the DP was perceived as a holistic programme that develops strong life-long learners.
+Compared with former AP students, DP graduates from the University of Virginia were more likely to indicate they felt prepared for college-level coursework involving research, and believed their research skills would be important to future success.

-A study by the Higher Education Statistics Agency (HESA) in the UK concluded that IB graduates were more likely to enrol in one of the UK’s top 20 Higher Education Institutions (HEIs), when compared to A-level and other student groups with similar qualifications.
-IB students also were more likely to receive honours degrees or awards, continue on to further studies, and be employed in graduate level positions and higher-paid occupations.
-An Ofqual report from 2012 described the assessments in the DP as excellent for allowing differentiation and for encouraging independent thinking and research skills.
+A study by the Higher Education Statistics Agency (HESA) in the UK indicated that IB graduates were more likely to enroll in one of the UK’s top 20 higher education institutions (HEIs), when compared to A level and other student groups with similar qualifications.
+Additionally, IB students were more likely to receive first- or second-class honours degrees and to continue on to further study after completing university.
+An Ofqual report described the DP assessments as excellent in terms of allowing for differentiation and encouraging independent thinking and research skills.
 In 2014, the Universities and Colleges Admissions Service (Ucas) developed a new tariff system that gave the IB an official A-level equivalence.

 Australian Curriculum and Australian Qualifications Framework

-Teachers interviewed for a 2014 study by Deakin University generally believed that the DP provides better university preparation than the Australian Curriculum.
-Additional benefits of the DP curriculum included real-world application, greater depth, clear global dimensions and the development of intercultural understanding.
+Teachers interviewed for a study by Deakin University generally believed that the DP is more rigorous and provides better university preparation than the Australian Curriculum.
+Additional benefits of the DP curriculum included real-world application, greater depth, an international focus and the development of intercultural understanding.